spabolu/gcsp-portfolio/README.md

 # ASU GCSP Portfolio

 This repository contains the source code for my Grand Challenge Scholars Program (GCSP) portfolio website.
-It is a single-page application built with React, TypeScript, TailwindCSS, and Vite, showcasing my journey and experiences throughout the program at Arizona State University.
+It is a single-page application built with React, TypeScript, and Vite, showcasing my journey and experiences throughout the program at Arizona State University.
 The website is styled using Tailwind CSS.

 ---